Effects of feedback on galaxies in the VELA simulations: elongation, clumps and compaction: Introduction

 The lifetime of giant clumps is very sensitive to the strength and nature of stellar feedback.
 This has generated a debate about the final fate of these clumps.
 Simulations of moderate feedback have shown a population of clumps that live for many orbital periods, with lifetimes upto 1 Gyr \citep[][M17]{CDB,Mandelker14}.
 On the other hand, simulations with stronger feedback disrupt clumps in much shorter times scales, 10-50 Myr \citep{Genel12,Oklopcic17,Buck17}.
 These simulations use very different models of feedback, acting on different spatial and temporal scales.
 Therefore, their comparison is not straightforward.

-VDI induces gas inflow within the disc, although clump migration accounts for less than 25\% of the inflow \citep{Zolotov15}.
-If the gas inflow rate, mostly from wet mergers and counter-rotating streams is much higher than the disc star-formation rate (SFR), this dissipative process leads to wet compaction \citep{DekelBurkert}.
-This is a characteristic evolution pattern of high-z galaxies, composed by different phases \citep{Zolotov15}.
+VDI and clump migration account for about 25\% of the total gas inflow to the galaxy center (Z15).
+The rest of the flow is coming from wet mergers and counter-rotating streams.
+If this inflow is much higher than the disc star-formation rate (SFR), this dissipative process leads to wet compaction \citep{DekelBurkert}.
+This is a characteristic evolution pattern of high-z galaxies, composed by different phases (Z15).
 First, galaxies perturbed by gas-rich mergers, VDI or counter-rotating streams undergo a dissipative contraction into compact, star-forming galaxies \citep{Barro13} or massive bulges \citep{Luca21}.
-The increase of the stellar surface density within the inner 1-kpc radius, $\Sigma_1$, occurs at roughly constant specific SFR.
+The increase of the stellar surface density within the inner 1-kpc radius, $\Sigma_1$, occurs at a roughly time-independent specific SFR.
 Secondly, after compaction, there is a inside-out quenching of star formation into a compact, quiescent galaxy \citep{Tacchella16b}.
 This is driven by a fast gas consumption and strong outflows and it occurs at constant $\Sigma_1$.
 Finally, a long-term suppression of gas supply is needed to maintain quenching, through halo quenching \citep{BirnboimDekel03} or AGN maintenance mode \citep{Croton06, Cattaneo09, Fabian12}.
 These processes are all sensitive to the strength and timescales of stellar feedback.

 Stellar feedback is a mix of many different processes, from supernova explosions to radiation pressure.
-By adding new mechanisms, we can increase the strength of feedback and quantify its effect on the above processes of high-z galaxy formation: galaxy elongation \citep[][C15 hereafter]{Ceverino15b}, giant clumps \citep[][M17 hereafter]{Mandelker17}, and compaction \citep[][Z15 hereafter]{Zolotov15}.
+By adding new mechanisms, we can increase the strength of feedback and quantify its effect on the above processes of high-z galaxy formation: galaxy elongation, giant clumps, and compaction.
 In this numerical experiment, we are going to compare two sets of cosmological simulations from the VELA suite with different models of feedback.
 This comparison can give us some insights about the trends with feedback strength.